hornos/shf3/README.md

 Shell Framework 3
 ==============

-Shell framework is a Bash 3 based script library designed for fast script development.
+Shell framework is a Bash 3 based script library designed for fast script development and advanced bash scripting.

 Basics
 -------